 Hawaiian Green Sea Turtles

-It’s their home, and you are a guest, so try to keep that in mind.
+It’s their home, and you are a guest, so keep that in mind.
 As long as you know the rules and respect the wildlife, you’ll have a great time viewing sea turtles on the Big Island!

 Where to find sea turtles in Hawaii

-Most of these locations are within easy access of the Kona and Kohala area, where most guests of the Big Island stay.
-You’ll need a rental car to visit most of the locations, depending on where you’ll staying.
+Most of these locations are within easy access to the Kona and Kohala areas, where most guests of the Big Island stay.
+You’ll need a rental car to visit most of the locations, depending on where you’re staying.
 As a Hawaii Travel Agent, I always recommend a rental car on the Big Island.
-You can read why I recommend a rental car here, or check out my favorite Big Island Resorts.
-Now, let’s get to it.
-Here’s where to find sea turtles on the Big Island of Hawaii.

 Kiholo Bay